 Named for Ernest Shackleton (1874 - 1922).
 Sir Ernest Henry Shackleton was born in Ireland, graduated from Dulwich College and is hailed as one of the greatest explorers of the 20th century.
 Known for his great leadership and perseverance, Shackleton led a Trans-Antarctic Expedition in 1915 that met disaster when his ship, the Endurance, became trapped in the polar ice.
 Shackleton led his men to shelter and then sailed out in a small open boat (now on display at Dulwich College London) to seek help.
 He returned and rescued his crew, all of whom survived the ordeal.

-Students from Reception to Year 11 wear the school uniform.
+Students from Nursery to Year 11 wear the school uniform.
 School uniform is not about conformity, but reflects a long-standing tradition from the founding school and is a badge of pride and school identity.